-Do not engage or disengage the front differential while the vehicle is moving.
+Do not attempt to either engage or disengage the front differential lock while the vehicle is moving.

-■ NOTE: When the differential lock is engaged, the LOCK icon will be illuminated on the LCD.
+■ NOTE: When the differential lock is engaged, the LOCK icon will be illuminated on the digital gauge.

 ■ NOTE: The differential lock is intended for use where minimum traction is available.
 Steering effort will increase with the front differential lock engaged.
 Maneuverability and handling characteristics will differ with the differential lock engaged.